Collacombe: Degory Tremayne (died 1601)

-Degory Tremayne (d.1601) of Collacombe, uncle, 3rd surviving son of Thomas Tremayne (1496-1562/3).
+Degory Tremayne (died 1601) of Collacombe, uncle, 3rd surviving son of Thomas Tremayne (1496–1562/3).
 He succeeded to Collacombe in November 1582.
 In 1588, when only one of his other brothers was still living, he erected the large monument in Lamerton Church to his 5 brothers, as the inscription relates "Through duty mov’d he of his care and cost, Caus’d to be fram'd this monument emboss'd".
 He married Elizabeth Vasey, a daughter of Thomas Vasey of Tamerton and widow of Richard Browning.
-Secondly he married Katherine Courtenay, a daughter of Sir Peter Courtenay (d.1552) of Ugbrooke, in the parish of Chudleigh, Devon, Sheriff of Devon in 1549, whose monument survives in Chudleigh Church.
+Secondly he married Katherine Courtenay, a daughter of Sir Peter Courtenay (died 1552) of Ugbrooke, in the parish of Chudleigh, Devon, Sheriff of Devon in 1549, whose monument survives in Chudleigh Church.
 He was the 2nd son of Sir William Courtenay (1477–1535) "The Great", of Powderham, MP for Devon 1529, Sheriff of Devon 1522, 1525-6, 1533-4 and Esquire of the Body to King Henry VIII.
 The arms of Tremayne impaling Courtenay appear at the top of the monument in Lamerton Church.
 The first part of the inscription on the monument erected by Degory is as follows: